Roee-Bar/MentorMatch/README.md

 npm run test:e2e:admin
 ```

 **Note**: E2E tests are automatically executed in the CI/CD pipeline on every push/PR.
 They are **not** run on local commits to keep the development workflow fast.
-See [Testing Strategy Documentation](./docs/guides/testing-strategy.md#cicd-and-test-execution-workflow) for more details.
+See [Development Workflow](./docs/guides/development-workflow.md) for more details.

 ## Project Structure